 Nik West confirmed that the band was working on the tracks by posting a video on Tumblr with Andrew Gouché, Xavier Taplin and Kirk Johnson listening to Mind Of J at Paisley Park Studios.
 Further sessions were done and Prince added his guitar to the songs.
 A month later on 18 September 2014, Dr Funkenberry tweeted:

 ""NPG Q" NEW RECORD OF 9 SONGS WITH PRINCE, ANDREW GOUCHÉ, JOHN BLACKWELL, XAVIER AND MARCUS ANDERSON"

 NPG Q played EBlues and Shaft during the release-party for the Art Official Age and Plectrumelectrum albums at Paisley Park Studios on 30 September 2014.

 The planned album was shelved when John Blackwell left to tour with D’Angelo in October.

-Andrew Gouché has confirmed that Mind Of J written by John Blackwell and previously released with his band, the John Blackwell Project, on their “4Ever Jia” album, his own Way Back When (that he wrote and would release on his first album "We Don’t Need No Bass" in a re-recorded form in 2015) and There’s That (written by Marcus Anderson) were also planned for the NPG Q album.
+Andrew Gouché has confirmed that Mind Of J (written by John Blackwell and previously released with his band, the John Blackwell Project, on their “4Ever Jia” album), his own Way Back When (that he wrote and would release on his first album "We Don’t Need No Bass" in a re-recorded form in 2015) and There’s That (written by Marcus Anderson) were also planned for the NPG Q album.
 Additionally, Marcus Anderson wrote Dandelion solely, after Prince told him a story about his father.
 The track was later re-recorded with other musicians, and released by Anderson in 2017 on his “Limited Release” album.
-Nothing is known about Hit It And Quit It, Trojan Horse, EBlues, 6/8 Joint, Shaft and Dome except that the were not written by Prince.
+Nothing is known about Trojan Horse, EBlues, 6/8 Joint, Shaft and Dome except that they were not written by Prince.